jspecify/jspecify/docs/docs/spec.md

 ## Nullness operator

-A nullness operator is one of 4 values:
+A nullness operator is one of four values:

 -   `UNION_NULL`
 -   `NO_CHANGE`